Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 To become a licensed commission merchant in Washington, applicants must complete the state-issued application, including the following information:

-For more licensing information, visit the Important Links section of this page.
+For more licensing information, visit the "Additional Resources" section of this page.
 Start the process of becoming licensed as a Washington commission merchant by purchasing the surety bond you need!